steveoro/goggles_admin2/docs/data_fix_lt4_adapter.md

-# Data-Fix: layoutType 4 (Microplus) Support Plan
+# Data-Fix: layoutType 4 (Microplus) Support

-Last updated: 2025-09-08 15:46 (local)
+Last updated: 2025-09-15 22:26 (local)

-## Scope

-- Add support for Microplus crawler result files using `layoutType: 4` to the existing multi-stage Data-Fix process handled by `app/controllers/data_fix_controller.rb`.
+## Status: complete (on legacy controller)

+- Support into Data-Fix for layoutType 4 (Microplus) is complete into the original data-fix controller, currently renamed `DataFixLegacyController`.
+- The legacy controller uses the `Import::MacroSolver` to solve the entities and map them into the JSON data file assuming the LT2-like schema.
-- Approach: normalize LT4 JSON into the canonical LT2-like schema expected by `Import::MacroSolver` and the current views.
+- A new adapter `Import::Adapters::Layout4To2` is being successfully used to normalize the LT4 JSON into the canonical LT2-like schema.
-- Option A: after normalization, set `layoutType: 2` in-memory before instantiating the solver (original file remains LT4 on disk until written-back by Data-Fix).
+- However, result files normalized from LT4 are memory huge and need to be processed 1 or 2 MeetingEvents at a time tops (not feasible for meetings with 15+ events like the national championships).
+- A new controller `DataFixController` is being implemented to handle the new multi-stage process which should solve this issue.

 ## Inputs / Samples